CraigGin/PDEKoopman2/README.md

   * batch_size - the batch size used for training
   * data_train_len - the number of training data files
   * loss_weights - a list of the relative weights given to each loss function (in the order they are listed in the paper).
 * network_config - a dictionary with keyword arguments for the neural network configuration.
-The dictionary contains the following, some of which are defined as variables in the sample scripts prior to creating the network_config disctionary:
+The dictionary contains the following, some of which are defined as variables in the sample scripts prior to creating the network_config dictionary:
   * n_inputs - the number of inputs to the network.
 This is automatically calculated in the sample scripts by checking the size of the data arrays.
   * n_latent - the dimension of the latent space (i.e. the rank of the reduced order model)
   * len_time - the length of the trajectories in the data.
 This is automatically calculated in the sample scripts by checking the size of the data arrays.